A Winter Weekend on the Oregon Coast

 While clear sunny days can grace the Oregon Coast in winter, many visitors come to Florence seeking stormy weather.
 The romance of rain against the windows, howling wind ripping down the beach and gigantic waves pounding the cliffs can be exhilarating.
 Feel the rain mixed with salt spray, watch for lightning out at sea and imagine what it was like for ships back when they relied primarily on stars and lighthouses to chart their course.

 But when fog and clouds swamp in the views, which can happen suddenly and stick around for a while, find a cozy spot to wait out the storm.
-Curl up in the window of a beach-facing hotel room or vacation rental.
-Or seek out a cheerful coffee shop or diner to watch boats returning to the river harbor in the rain.
-From Old Town's movie theaters to the museums to used bookstores, there is always a comfortable nook for inside exploration.
+Curl up in the window of a beach-facing hotel room or Bed & Breakfast.
 After the storm, when the fog has lifted, breathe in the fresh ocean air and listen to the gulls discovering stranded crabs and other goodies.
 For treasure seekers and beachcombers, ocean storms wash up new and interesting discoveries along the beach.Storm Watching on the Oregon Coast by David Putzier

 Please always explore the coastline safely.
 Stay away from drifted logs or debris which can roll or move unexpectedly, and always keep an eye on the ocean to avoid getting caught unaware by a sneaker wave.
 Watch nature's beautiful drama with your eyes to the ocean and stay alert both for safety and for joyful discoveries of birds, sea lions and whales.

-Wintertime hikes to the coast are a favorite of Oregon's inland locals to relax and recharge.
-Those fellow hikers you do meet may be mushrooming, flying kites or simply enjoying a little coastal forest bathing.
-Please remember to follow Leave No Trace principals and join in stewardship efforts to preserve and protect Oregon's pristine public beaches.
+Please remember to follow Leave No Trace principles and join in stewardship efforts to preserve and protect Oregon's pristine public beaches.